LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/lab/LegendsLaboratory.md

 setIncubationViews(string[5] newIncubationViews)
 ```

-Allows the resetting of the IPFS URLs assigned to a pre-hatched Legend.
-Only callable by *the* `LAB_TECH`.
+Allows the resetting of the IPFS URLs used by `_incubationViews`.
 ### setBlendingLimit
 ---